lanagarmire/DeepProg/docs/_build/html/_sources/index.rst.txt

 -------

 If you are having issues, please let us know.
-You can reach us using the following email address: o.poirion@gmail.com
+You can reach us using the following email address:
+Olivier Poirion, Ph.D.
+o.poirion@gmail.com

 Citation
 --------